petersalmon/petersalmon.github.io/README.md

 View this project on [Rpubs](http://rpubs.com/Peters64s/453779)

 In this analysis, Parts-of-Speech Tagging and sentiment analysis using a Logistic Regression classification model are performed on Amazon Instant Video data in an effort to determine if marketing of the Amazon Instant Video service can be further improved leading to an increase in revenue.

-### Autism Spectrum Disorder Classification

-View this project on [Jupyter nbviewer](http://nbviewer.jupyter.org/github/petersalmon/petersalmon.github.io/blob/master/Autism_Classification/Autism%20Spectrum%20Disorder%20Classification.ipynb) or [GitHub](https://github.com/petersalmon/petersalmon.github.io/blob/master/Autism_Classification/Autism%20Spectrum%20Disorder%20Classification.ipynb)

-In this project, a predictive classification model is built with the goal of predicting whether or not a child will be diagnosed with Autism Spectrum Disorder (ASD).
-The process for diagnosing ASD is, currently, lengthy as well as costly.
-A statistical model may relieve some of the shortcomings of the current process making it more efficient and easier to implement.

 ### Cancer Gene Expression Clustering